-This report is the Annual Report for the period July 2013-June 2014 by the Taranaki Regional Council describing the monitoring programme associated with resource consents held by South Taranaki District Council for the Opunake wastewater treatment system.
+This report is the Annual Report for the period July 2014-June 2015 by the Taranaki Regional Council (the Council) describing the monitoring programme associated with resource consents held by South Taranaki District Council (STDC) for the Opunake wastewater treatment plant (WWTP) system.

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by South Taranaki District Council that relate to discharges of wastes to land and surface water within the Heimama and Otahi catchments and into the Tasman Sea via an ocean outfall.
-This is the twenty-fifth annual report to be prepared by the Taranaki Regional Council to cover these discharges and their effects.
+This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by STDC that relate to discharges of wastes to land and surface water within the Heimama and Otahi catchments and into the Tasman Sea via an ocean outfall.
+This is the twenty-fifth annual report to be prepared by the Council to cover these discharges and their effects.